enesilhaydin/lothardware/content/_index.md

 This project was created by Enes Ilhan Aydin.

-You can download the json version of the project from this [link](https://lothardware.com.tr)
+You can download the **JSON version of the project from this [link](https://github.com/enesilhaydin/lothardware/blob/main/hardwares.json)